duplonicus/TwitterScraper/README.md

 1. Install Python3

-2. Run "pip install -r requirement.txt"
+2. Run "pip install -r requirements.txt"

 3. Rename new_secrets.py to secrets.py and fill in a Discord webhook URL